jjdblast/bigdata-pipeline_wiki/Start-Spark-Streaming.md

 * Receive data from the `item_ratings` Kafka topic
 * Process, aggregate, transform, and enrich the raw data
 * Write the output to various data stores
+* Some of these may already be started, so please check the Spark Admin UI first before starting manually

 Broken down into the following Spark Streaming Batch Intervals:
 * Small (<1s)